Skip to main content

 What is Ransomware?

-Ransomware is a type of malicious software (also known as malware) designed to block access to a computer system and/or encrypt the data until a ransom is paid to the attacker.
-This type of attack is typically carried out by cybercriminals who demand payment, often in cryptocurrency, in exchange for providing a decryption key to restore access to the data or system.
+Ransomware is a type of malicious software (also known as malware) designed to block access to a computer system and/or encrypt data until a ransom is paid to the attacker.
+Cybercriminals typically carry out this type of attack by demanding payment, often in cryptocurrency, in exchange for providing a decryption key to restore access to the data or system.

-Statistics show a significant rise of ransomware cyber attacks : ransomware cases more than doubled in 2023 and the amount of ransom paid reached more than a billion dollars – and these are only official numbers.
-Many organizations prefer not to report breaches and payments as those are illegal in many jurisdictions.
+Statistics show a significant rise in ransomware cyber attacks: ransomware cases more than doubled in 2023, and the amount of ransom paid reached more than a billion dollars—and these are only official numbers.
+Many organizations prefer not to report breaches and payments, as those are illegal in many jurisdictions.

 Number of quarterly Ransomware victims between Q1 2021 and Q1 2024